Skip to content

 Above INR 1,000,00030%

-Men and women are treated same now icon smile Direct Tax Code (DTC): Highlights and Impact
+Men and women are treated same now 🙂

 4. Home loan interest: Exemption will remain same as 1.5 lakhs per year for interest on housing loan for self-occupied property.